-The Coronavirus Response and Recovery Fund is open to support vital community projects as they respond to exceptional challenges over the coming months.
-For those charitable groups well placed to take action, this additional funding aims to help them to take steps to provide the much needed essential support to the most vulnerable members of our community during this public health crisis.
+The Coronavirus Response and Recovery Fund (PHASE 2) is now open from Monday 10 August to support vital community projects as they continue to respond to exceptional challenges over the coming months.
+For those charitable groups well placed to take action, this additional funding aims to help them in their ongoing steps to provide the much needed essential support to the most vulnerable members of our community during this public health crisis.
+We are now transitioning from the immediate relief phase to the longer term emergency phase; we will continue to award crisis response grants for immediate relief in anticipation of any return to lockdown as a result of a spike in infections.
+We will also now award recovery response grants to help secure the finances of organisations that have lost income due to the crisis and are directly supporting vulnerable people experiencing hardship as a result of the crisis.
+Funding will also support organisations to adapt their operations, services and working practices.

-We are please to announce that the second wave of funding for the Coronavirus Response and Recovery Fund is now available focusing on two areas:
+We are please to announce that the PHASE 2 of funding for the Coronavirus Response and Recovery Fund is now available focusing on two areas:

 Crisis Response Grants

-Grants of up to £3,000 are available to support community action to help vulnerable people affected by the Covid-19 outbreak.
+Grants of up to £1,000 are available to support community action to help vulnerable people affected by the Covid-19 outbreak.
 We will aim to make funding decisions as quickly as possible on a rolling basis while the fund is open.
 All grants will be paid by BACS and you may receive a telephone call from a member of our team about your application to help speed up the decision making process.
+Please note that due to a change in contractual requirements you will need to agree to a set of terms and conditions to receive the funding.

 Please note: Your organisation must evidence that you are working safely and adhering to government guidelines on COVID-19 virus.

-Please also also note the continued availability of these grants is dependent on the progress of the fundraising appeal we are working alongside, which is supported by the National Emergencies Trust and a range of other donors, partners and donations from the general public.
+Please also note the continued availability of these grants is dependent on the progress of the fundraising appeal we are working alongside, which is supported by the National Emergencies Trust and a range of other donors, partners and donations from the general public.
+PHASE 2 includes funds awarded by the Department for Culture, Media and Sport (DCMS).

 Please read the important guidance on applying to this fund here.